 The call of the Red-tailed Hawk is a descending scream that has a raspy quality.
 It is much less clear than the call of the Red-shouldered, and it is an archetypal raptor vocalization.Hear the calls of the Red-tailed Hawk.

 If you want to become confused about races, color morphs, and plumages, study the Red-tailed Hawk.
 The species has more than a dozen races, and some of the color morphs range from very pale to a deep chocolate-brown.
 Birds of these races and morphs go through a range of plumages.
-People who live in the Washington Area usually don't have to deal with a lot of the more extreme instances of these variations.
+People who live in the Washington area usually don't have to deal with a lot of the more extreme variations.

 Origin of Names

 Common Names: Red-tailed from the adult's red tail.
-Hawk from an Anglo-Saxon word that means "to seize".
+Hawk from an Anglo-Saxon word that means seize.

 Red-tailed Hawk video footage